-- 1. Engineer will calculate area of each patch in square feet (square meters) from surface measurements.
-Area of each patch less than 1 square foot (0.1 m2) will be counted as 1 square foot (0.1 m2) for payment purposes.
-If patch area is increased by Contractor to accommodate milling equipment, only area designated by the Engineer will be measured for payment. - 2.
-Removal and repair of areas up to one half existing pavement thickness will not be measured separately for payment.
+1. Engineer will calculate area of each patch in square feet from surface measurements.
+Area of each patch less than 1 square foot will be counted as 1 square foot for payment purposes.
+If

+- patch area is increased by Contractor to accommodate milling equipment, only area designated by the Engineer will be measured for payment. - 2.
+Removal and repair of areas up to one half existing pavement thickness will be included in this payment.